TrenchBoot/documentation/specifications/secure-launch-specification.rst

     #define SLR_POLICY_FLAG_MEASURED    0x1
     #define SLR_POLICY_IMPLICIT_SIZE    0x2

+`SLR_POLICY_FLAG_MEASURED` **MAY** be used by DCE and/or DLME to mark which entries were measured, in case not all of them are measured at the same time.
+For example, limited in size DCE can use TPM commands for hashing instead of calculating the hashes to save space.
+DLME usually doesn't have strict size constraints, so it may include functions that are much faster than sending the data to be hashed by TPM.
+In such cases, `SLR_POLICY_FLAG_MEASURED` is set by DCE for entries it measures, and DLME skips those.
+Note that all entries still **MUST** be measured in order.

 Only some of the entry types can have `SLR_POLICY_IMPLICIT_SIZE` flag set.
 Such entries have their `size` specified as zero, and they **SHALL** be measured as